-There are currently no written memorandums of understanding between North Georgia Technical College Police Department and any local jurisdictional agencies.
+There are currently no written memorandums of understanding between North Georgia Technical College Police Department and any local jurisdictional agencies regarding the investigation of alleged criminal offenses.

 Emergency Alerts

 North Georgia Technical College will, without delay, and considering the safety of the community, determine the content of the notification and initiate the emergency alert system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.